-UTA also supports most VoIP protocols except MGCP, including AS-SIP, (along with TDM), without the need to be inline.
+UTA supports most VoIP protocols except MGCP (along with TDM) and functions in conjunction with an API embedded in the iOS of a Cisco ISR G2 or later or ASR, without the need to be inline.

 - Analog-Analog support is available on the ETM 1024 Appliance.
 Supports loop start, ground start, and reverse battery loop start trunks.
 Supports FXS and FXO.
 It is also available on UTA.
-When used with UTA, the physical connection is governed by the router and transparent to UTA. - T1 CAS-T1 CAS support is provided by either UTA or the ETM 1090, 2100, and 3200 digital Appliances.
+When used with UTA, the physical connection is governed by the router and transparent to UTA. - T1 CAS-T1 CAS support is provided by either UTA or the ETM 2100 and 3200 digital Appliances.